coreentin/e_build_v1/README.md

 ---

-EMUI 9 or EMUI 10 targets for Huawei re generated from AB images instead of source-built - refer to [huawei-creator](https://github.com/iceows/huawei-creator).
+EMUI 8 targets for Huawei re generated from AB images instead of source-built - refer to [huawei-creator](https://github.com/iceows/huawei-creator).

 ---